nanspro/tip_raiden/README.md

 Remember, you have to specify the total deposit amount in the tweet which will be the sum of current deposited amount and how much you want to increase.

+*Note: Only works for api version above 0.100.3*

 ### Closing subscription
 You can close your subscription with anyone at any time.
 ```
 @tip_raiden close/withdraw <User> <Token_Addr>
 ```

+## Work that needs to be done
+This bot was created within 5 days during the **Grow Ethereum** hackathon and so to get this into production, a little more work needs to be done.
+1. I am using my own account as a bot and user for now.
+Ideally a new twitter account should be created for the bot which will be controled by the user.
+2. Needs better error handling
+3. Methods can be implemented which will let user know about his tokens and unsettled channels.
+Although user can directly use raiden ui to look for these params but still implementing some methods will be a good idea.